What are the benefits of your club becoming a Cross Country NWT member?

 - Track Attack Program 9 – 13 year olds

 Access to coaching courses with the National Coach Certification Program (NCCP).
-Member clubs can request a coaching course in their community and a NWT Ski Division Learning Facilitator can travel to your community to train coaches, teachers and others to deliver ski programs:
+Member clubs can request a coaching course in their community and a Cross Country NWT Learning Facilitator can travel to your community to train coaches, teachers and others to deliver ski programs:

 - Introduction to Community Coaching (ICC)

 - Coaching opportunities during the season with NWT coaches